Sitecore/Sitecore.Pathfinder/README.md

 In the following:
 * [Tools] refers to the directory where scc.exe is located.
 * [Project] refers to the directory where the project is located.
+* [Website] refers to the directory where the website is located.
+* [Data] refers to the Sitecore Data Folder directory.

 ### Tasks
-The Pathfinder compiler supports a number of tasks.
-These tasks make up the tool chain.
-While most tasks provide functionality for compiling and deploying a package, other tasks simply implement funtionality.
+The Pathfinder compiler supports a number of tasks and these tasks make up the tool chain.
+Most tasks provide functionality for compiling and deploying a package.

 To execute a task run `scc [task name]` from the command line.